 Lagoon bathymetric cross sectional surveys, initially conducted in 1988, have been completed annually during the dry season since 1994.
-These data are useful in assessing changes in the sand supply within the main body of the lagoon.
+These data are useful in assessing changes in the sand supply within the main body of the lagoon and are necessary to answer to questions concerning whether or not the lagoon is filling up with sand, thus losing valuable habitat.
 As indicated in the survey plots, the sandy bed of the lagoon can vary significantly from year to year.
-Significant scour of sand at the four lagoon cross sections (XS) was documented during the September 2006 surveys.
-In the most recent years (2007 and 2008), substrate elevations at the XS did not change significantly due to the "critically dry" river flow conditions in WY 2007 and below average flow conditions in 2008.
-The August 2007 lagoon substrate elevations that were surveyed are among the lowest in the multi-year data set, indicating a relative increase in lagoon volume at the XS compared to past years.
-In general, no major trends indicating sand accumulation or depletion at the lagoon cross sections have been identified based on available data.
-These data are necessary to answer to questions concerning whether or not the lagoon is filling up with sand, thus losing valuable habitat.
+In general, no major trends indicating sand accumulation or depletion at the lagoon cross sections have been identified based on available data, with the exception of the upstream-most cross section number 4, which exhibits an overall loss in sand volume over the 1994-2010 period.

-Program Costs
+Program Costs (Section XIII)

-Mitigation Program costs for FY 2007-08 totaled approximately \$3.67 million including direct personnel expenses, operating costs, project expenditures and capital equipment and fixed asset purchases.
-The annual cost of mitigation efforts varies because several mitigation measures are weather dependent.
-Expenditures in fiscal year 2007-08 were approximately \$386,526 more than the prior fiscal year.
-A trend analysis shows that the overall costs remained fairly constant (about \$1.3-\$1.7 million) for many years, except for FY 2000, when an additional \$981,786 was added to the capital expense program to fund one half of the acquisition cost of the District's new office building, bringing the expenditure total to over \$2.6 million that year.
-More recently, expenditures continue to trend upward: FY 2005-06 expenditures were \$3.17 million; and FY 2006-07 expenditures were \$3.29 million.
-The expenditures exceeded revenues in FY 2005-06 by \$423,292; the expenditures exceeded revenues in FY 2006-07 by \$93,399, and for this fiscal year revenues exceeded expenditures by \$568,280.
+Mitigation Program costs for FY 2009-10 totale d approximately \$3.27 million including direct personnel expenses, operating costs, project expe nditures and capital equipment and fixed asset purchases.
+The annual cost of m itigation efforts varies because several mitigation measures are weather dependent.
+Expenditures in FY 2009- 10 were \$418,763 more than the prior fiscal year largely due to increas ed capital expenditures for ASR.
+A trend analysis shows that the overall costs remained fairly constant (abo ut \$1.3-\$1.7 million) for many years, except for FY 2000, when an additional \$981,786 was added to the capit al expense program to fund one half of the acquisition cost of the District's new office bu ilding, bringing the expenditure total to over \$2.6 million that year.
+M ore recently, expenditures continue to trend upward: FY 2005-06 expenditures were \$3.1 7 million; and FY 2006-07 expenditures were \$3.29 million.
+The expenditures exceeded revenues in FY 2005-06 by \$423,292; the expenditure res exceeded revenues in FY 2006-07 by \$93,399, and for this fi scal year expenditures revenues exceeded revenues by \$194,771.

-During fiscal year 2007-08, revenues totaled \$4.24 million including user fee revenues, tax revenues, reimbursements, interest, grants and minor miscellaneous revenues.
-The Mitigation Program Fund Balance as of June 30, 2008 was \$999,898.
+During FY 2009-10, revenues totaled \$3.07 m illion including user fee revenues, tax revenues, reimbursements, interest, grants and minor miscellaneous revenues.
+The Mitiga tion Program Fund Balance as of June 30, 2010 was \$1,012,706.